The Message of Jesus: Your Invitation to the Kingdom of God

 “The kingdom of God is here, he seemed to be saying, but it’s not like you thought it was going to be” (Wright, Who Was Jesus?, page 98).

 And one thing more, something just as revolutionary.
-This prophet from Nazareth seemed to have a lot of time for the disenfranchised — from lepers and physically disadvantaged folk to money-grabbing tax collectors — and sometimes even the hated Roman oppressors.
+This prophet from Nazareth seemed to have a lot of time for people who were often avoided — lepers, physically disadvantaged folk, and money-grabbing tax collectors — and sometimes even the hated Roman oppressors.

 Jesus turned popular expectation on its head in at least three ways:

-1. Jesus taught the good news that the kingdom comes as a pure gift — the reign of God bringing healing in its wake.
-Jesus inaugurated “the year of the Lord’s favor” (Luke 4:19; Isaiah 61:1-2).
-But the people getting into the kingdom were the weary and the burdened, the poor and the beggars, repentant tax collectors and harlots, and children and social outcasts.
+- Jesus taught the good news that the kingdom comes as a pure gift — the reign of God bringing healing.
+Jesus announced “the year of the Lord’s favor” (Luke 4:19; Isaiah 61:1-2).
+But the people getting into the kingdom were the weary and the burdened, the poor and the beggars, repentant tax collectors and prostitutes, children and social outcasts.
 To social outcasts and spiritually lost sheep, Jesus proclaimed himself their shepherd.

-3. Jesus’ gospel also meant that, despite all appearances to the contrary, nothing could stop the triumph of the kingdom Jesus Christ had inaugurated.
-Though that kingdom would meet fierce and unrelenting resistance, it would ultimately triumph in supernatural power and
+- Jesus’ gospel also meant that, despite all appearances to the contrary, nothing could stop the victory of the kingdom Jesus Christ had begun.
+Though that kingdom would meet fierce and unrelenting resistance, it would ultimately be victorious in supernatural power and

 splendor.